Pratik-05/Disney-Hotstar-Clone/README.md

 * Bootstrap

-during these 7 days, and everything was explained from the very basics so that anyone with zero experience on programming can learn.
+during these 7 days, and everything was explained from the very basics so that anyone with zero experience on programming can learn